oakmound/alsa/README.md

     go get github.com/oakmound/alsa/cmd/beep
     $GOPATH/beep

-And for recording from a microphone into a WAV file:

-    go get github.com/oakmound/alsa/cmd/record
-    $GOPATH/record

 This example does recording and playback, but it's got a really buggy ring buffer going on: